Thumbnail Guide to Trash on the Thai Gulf Islands

 On Samui the collected trash was designated for recycling and disposal at the municipal incinerator plant on Samui.
 Koh Tao also operated a similar system.
 As many of you will be aware, the municipal incinerators on both Koh Tao and Koh Samui have not been operational for some years and trash was simply stockpiled at dumps on the islands.
 Central government has now taken action and agreed a process for removal of some 40,000 tons from Koh Tao for incineration in a Khoen Kaen power generation plant and removal of some 200,000 tons from Koh Samui.
 Whilst this should alleviate immediate problems long term solutions clearly need to be put into place.

 Koh Phangan has operated with a similar system, the Baan Tai municipality (eastern part of the island) stockpiling trash at their dump in Baan Tai.
 The western island Phangan municipalities ship their waste to 2 privately operated incinerators near Thon Sala.
 The Baan Tai dump is actively scavenged for recyclable materials including metals, glass and plastics.
 It is recognised however that the dump is now essentially no longer operable in an acceptable manner and plans are being developed for alternative disposals by Baan Tai municipality, possibly using the existing incinerators on Phangan.
 Trash going to the Phangan private incinerators utilised by the Phangan municipalities are extensively recycled prior to non-recyclable waste incineration, notably metals, glass, plastics and organic waste for compost being extracted and sold and provide a revenue stream for the private incinerator company.
+There are 8 additional private recycling companies on the island, a map of there sites can be found on our Recycle Sites webpage.

 It is worth noting that Thailand is a relatively low taxation economy which results in somewhat limited financial resources for use by municipality and central government agencies, partly compensated by the entrepenurial nature of local thai in extracting value from waste material!